 In General, How Many Patients in the Area Have Insurance?

 Before you decide where to open your practice, consider the dental insurance that's most prevalent in the area.
 Do most patients have dental insurance, or do they tend to private pay out of pocket?
 Consider reimbursement rates for different providers: some insurance companies will allow you to bill their patients for only a specific amount, but they may not pay enough to cover the full cost of treatment.
 The last thing you want is to deal with an ongoing insurance headache--and the amount you can collect from your patients and their insurance companies will make a big difference in your ability to keep your practice running profitably.

 You don't have to live where you practice dentistry, but you do want your office to be within a reasonable commute to your home.
 Carefully consider where you want to live.
 You may, for example, feel trapped in a specific geographic area by family and other considerations.
 Before you open your practice, however, carefully consider where you want to live long-term.
 Make sure you have a solid business plan as well as an ongoing plan for your life.

 Are you looking for more help opening your dental practice?
-Do you need a dental attorney who can help you design your business plan and put together the important legal paperwork for your business, or a demographic study that can help you better understand how to find the right area for your practice?
+Do you need a dental attorney who can help you design your business plan and put together the important legal paperwork for your business, or a demographic study that can help you better understand how to find the ideal dental location?
 Contact us today to learn more about the services we offer and how they can make it easier to open your first dental practice.